alisonsadel/GolanTeam-Compass-RealEstate/README.md

 housing.head()

 ```
-The 4th iteration (final) of the clean dataframe looks like:
+The 4th iteration of the clean (final) dataframe looks like:

 ![Image](distance_dataframe.png)

+Our dataset transformation is complete.
 Onto mapping!

 ### Part Five - Visualizations - Mapping with Folium